Siteline

 We welcome the category we helped define.

 Siteline began scanning websites for AI agent usability in March 2026, before the category had a name.
-This page is the receipts: a timeline where every date is anchored to a versioned changelog entry, a git hash, or an external URL you can check yourself.
-No claim on this page is unverifiable.
+This page is the receipts: every release date is recorded in our public changelog, and every external milestone links to a source you can check yourself.
+The source repository is private, so the first-commit hash below is provenance we state, not a link you can open.

 Timeline